-The invited review service is overseen by the Invited Reviews Oversight Group, made up of representatives from the RCS, the ten surgical specialty associations, the Faculty of Dental Surgery and RCS' Patient and Lay Group.
-This group oversees all invited review activity and the development of the service.
-Members of the group may also provide advice on the handling of requests for reviews and support reviewers in their role.
+The Invited Review service is overseen by the IRM Joint Standing Committee, made up of representatives from the College and the ten surgical specialty associations.
+The Committee oversees all invited review activity, and the development of the service.
+Members of the Committee may also sometimes provide advice on the handling of requests for reviews and support reviewers in their role.